 New coins from a hard fork

-For soft forks, you'll receive no new assets - you can't pay any tax.
+For soft forks, you'll receive no new assets, so there is no taxable event.

 Receiving an airdrop